jon-williamson/jon-williamson.github.io/conferences/progic.markdown

 **Special focus: Theoretical Approaches to Learning and Learnability**
 Carnegie Mellon University, Pittsburgh, USA, 3-5 April 2025
 A workshop report appeared in [_The Reasoner_ 19(3)](https://riviste.unimi.it/index.php/thereasoner/article/view/28914):34-38.
+A [special issue](https://academic.oup.com/logcom/pages/call-for-papers-special-issue-on-combining-probability-and-logic) of _Journal of Logic and Computation_ will be devoted to the themes of the workshop.

 ### Past Workshops